Metaswitch/clearwater-infrastructure/docs/Clearwater Infrastructure.md

     -   `public_hostname` - external DNS name (not user-friendly)
     -   `home_domain` - home SIP domain name (configured from deployment descriptor)
-    -   `sprout_hostname` - external DNS name (matches the public_hostname)
+    -   `sprout_hostname` - hostname of the sprout cluster, or
+         single sprout node if applicable (configured from deployment descriptor)
-    -   `hs_hostname` - hostname of the homestead load-balancer, or single homestead node if applicable (configured from deployment descriptor)
+    -   `hs_hostname` - hostname of the homestead cluster, or single homestead node if applicable (configured from deployment descriptor)
-    -   `xdms_hostname` - hostname of the homer load-balancer, or single homer node if applicable (configured from deployment descriptor)
+    -   `xdms_hostname` - hostname of the homer cluster, or single homer node if applicable (configured from deployment descriptor)
     -   `splunk_hostname` - hostname of the splunk instance (configured
         from deployment descriptor)